Portland Loo: Public reception

 In October 2017, Caddo Parish, Louisiana commission discussed on the proposal for installing a Portland Loo on the courthouse grounds.
 During the commission discussion, commissioners commented "We don't need to be doing anything to attract people to the courthouse" and "transient people are going to be on the courthouse grounds".
 The commission voted to move the discussion to long range planning commission.

 Some business owners in San Diego expressed concerns about increase in drug and transient activity in general.
 The city of San Diego decommissioned one of the two Portland Loos installed due to transient activity and crime and put the removed loo up for auction on GovDeals.
 The city of Albuquerque purchased it for $20,000 in the summer of 2017.
-KRQE reported in October 2018 that despite having purchased and taken delivery of the Portland Loo, it has yet to be installed.
-City Councilor Benton's office did not respond to KRQE's request for explanation.
+The unit purchased from San Diego was installed in a city parking lot at Old Town.
+The total cost including the purchase and installation totaled around $135,000.
+It was originally intended for downtown Albuquerque, however people expressed concerns about nefarious activities and did not want them near them.
+So, it was appropriated to Old Town which is frequented by tourists.
+The installation was put on hold for several years while mulling over installation locations after community concerns about usage for unintended purposes.

 The loo has been praised by a homelessness advocacy group in Washington, D.C. and a columnist for Toronto Star.

+In 2023, the city of Somerville, Massachusetts ordered three Portland Loos, but before installation discovered they were not in compliance with the Massachusetts Building Code.
+The manufacturer decided to redesign its toilets for compliance with the building codes of Massachusetts and other states.

 Intellectual property

 The Portland Loo is reportedly the "brainchild" of a former Portland commissioner Randy Leonard, who obtained a design patent on the stainless steel design in 2008.

 When the city of Portland commissioned the design of the toilet, it retained the intellectual property rights to the design, and would receive a royalty from the manufacturer, for each unit it sold.
 Press reports described this arrangement as a source of funds, for the city.
 In August 2013, the municipal corporation city of Portland sued a Roseburg, Oregon manufacturer Romtec that has been manufacturing a similar product for infringement.
 A settlement was reached to end the infringement lawsuit.
 The terms allow Romtec to continue to make and sell their Sidewalk Restroom for 25 years, but subject to a royalty payment at the rate of 8% of selling price payable to the city of Portland.

 In 2014, a citizen group sued the city, asserting the city had spent over $600,000 to promote the loos, without proper authorization.
 The city of Portland had exited its role in sales and marketing of the Portland Loo.
 It has leased the rights to use and market the design to Madden for 25 years in exchange for 8% royalty payment to the city.

-In November 2019, KATU News reports Madden said royalty payment of 8% of Loo sales turned over to the city government of Portland has totaled $362,323.61 since 2014.
+In November 2019, KATU News reports Madden's 8% Portland Loo royalty payment since 2014 to the City of Portland totaled $363,323.